supremexkid/supremexkid/README.md

 ---

-I am a passionate Junior QA Engineer who believes that web applications make a positive impact in people’s life⚡<br>
+I am a passionate QA Engineer who believes that web applications make a positive impact in people’s life⚡<br>
 Highly interesting in jobs with creative teams which going to create something new.

 ---